What is the Difference Between an Aquifer and a Reservoir

 • Characteristics: It typically consists of porous materials like sand, gravel, or fractured rock, allowing water to flow through and be stored underground.
 Groundwater Aquifers | CK-12 Foundation

-• Usage: Aquifers serve as natural reservoirs of groundwater, providing water for wells, springs, and surface water bodies through groundwater discharge.
+• Usage: Aquifers serve as natural groundwater reservoirs, providing water for wells, springs, and surface water bodies through groundwater discharge.

 2. Groundwater: